MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/background-information/resolve-relative-paths.md

 The `~appFolder` token can be used in any path used by the proxy.

-Let's say you want to load a preset configuration, you can use the `~appFolder` token in the path to refrence the configuration file located in the proxy installation directory.
+Let's say you want to load a preset configuration, you can use the `~appFolder` token in the path to reference the configuration file located in the proxy installation directory.

 ```sh
 m365proxy --config-file ~appFolder/presets/microsoft-graph.json